There’s no such thing as a goal. Only an expectation.

-It’s because of our high expectations that causes us to stifle and get held back.
+It’s our high expectations that cause us to stifle and get held back.
 In truth, we can do what we truly love from today and finally feel happy about our lives without wanting anything.

 Because it’s the wanting that causes pressure and anxiety.